Tara Mandal: Storylines

-In March 2009, Dev refits one of his shops as a new art gallery for Tara and she launches it with the name No Oil Painting.
-Dev's uncle Umed (Harish Patel) voices concern that Tara is taking advantage of Dev's money and even suspects her of having a fling with Jason Grimshaw (Ryan Thomas), who is working on the refit.
+Dev refits one of his shops as a new art gallery for Tara and she launches it with the name No Oil Painting.
+Dev's uncle Umed Alahan (Harish Patel) voices concern that Tara is taking advantage of Dev's money and even suspects her of having a fling with Jason Grimshaw (Ryan Thomas), who is working on the refit.
 Tara begins to be dismayed when it becomes apparent that there is little interest in her new venture as nobody is buying her painting.
 Keen to please her, Dev has Minnie Chandra (Poppy Jhakra) to pose as a London art dealer who is interested in purchasing some work.
 Tara discovers Dev that has purchased the art after Minnie brings the art into the shop and she leaves, humiliated that Dev had made a fool of her.
-After her departure, Dev has a one-night stand with old flame Lisa Dalton (Ruth Alexander Rubin).
+After her departure, Dev has a one-night stand with old flame Lisa.
 To Dev's horror, Tara returns to the flat the following day to say how sorry she was, not knowing that Lisa was in the bedroom.
 Dev and Lisa's night of passion is revealed to Tara by Poppy Morales (Sophiya Haque).
 Tara, disgusted, plans her revenge, tricking Dev into posing naked at a photoshoot.
 Tara unveils to the whole of Weatherfield the nude picture of Dev with the word 'LIAR' censoring him.
 Dev, who planned to propose to her that same day, argues with Tara in the flat before she packs her bags and leaves.
 Tara attempts to apologise to Amber, whom she is very fond of, but Amber refuses to listen.

+Reception

+Patrick McLennan from What's on TV branded her "scheming Tara".
+Of her departure he added "given what she does to Dev, maybe leaving Weatherfield behind isn't such a bad thing.
+Digital Spy's Green described Tara's departure scenes as a "jaw-dropping moment" and a "cruel and publicly humiliating revenge" plot.
+Green also branded her Dev's "besotted girlfriend" and she "humiliated" him "to the highest degree".
+Katie Fitzpatrick Manchester Evening News included Tara in a list of 10 women Dev has "dated and bedded" and assessed that "their relationship came to a typically humiliating end".
+She also included Tara in a list of "Dev's dating disasters".
+Brian Roberts from Daily Record branded Tara's revenge as "hilarious scenes".
+Writing for Daily Mirror, Roberts described Tara as the "scorned girlfriend" and that she "hilariously exposed" Dev as "a bare-faced love cheat."
+Another Mirror reporter branded her as a "unlucky in love" character who suffered the "ultimate humiliation" when Dev had sex with Lisa.